Deployment of AI-Ready Kubernetes

 Architecture

-The diagram below depicts the top-level architecture of the NVIDIA Dynamo framework setup in an OpenNebula deployment over two servers.
-One server hosts the OpenNebula frontend, and the second one contains two NVIDIA L40S GPU PCI cards which operate as the host server for the K8s Cluster VMs.
+The diagram below depicts the top-level architecture of the NVIDIA Dynamo framework setup in an OpenNebula deployment.
+The OpenNebula frontend host contains two NVIDIA L40S GPU PCI cards which operate as the host server for the K8s Cluster VMs.
 For this reference setup, the VMs share a simple bridged network.

 To deploy the GPU-enabled Kubernetes workload cluster, first deploy a VM with the OpenNebula “CAPI Service” marketplace appliance which contains a light Kubernetes management cluster based in K3s and includes a Rancher and CAPONE controller deployment.
 This instance is used to provision the GPU-enabled Kubernetes workload cluster nodes in a declarative way.